 Reach out to the clinic.
 I called my clinic.
 The office manager listened to my questions and concerns.
 She also suggested I email one of the therapists for more detailed information.
 I emailed, and the therapist wrote back within days and answered all my questions.

 Find out if your insurance provider will cover pelvic PT sessions.
 At best, most insurers consider pelvic PTs "out of network providers."
 Why this isn't standard postpartum care and isn't covered fully by insurance companies is criminal.

 Talk to and try more than one therapist.
 Personal comfort and fit are important, also you gain different perspectives from each therapist.
 There are many paths to healing.
 Find one that feels right for you.

-Find out if you'll get one on one attention.
+Find out if you'll get one-on-one attention.
 This is very intimate care.
-You shouldn't be left alone with a device or exercises, while the therapist is off working on another patient or doing paperwork.
+You shouldn't be left alone with exercises or a device, while the therapist is off working on another patient or doing paperwork.

 Make a list of questions you want answered to help inform your decision.
 No question is too small.
-A good pelvic PT should patiently and empathetically answer your questions.
+A good pelvic PT should patiently answer your questions.

 What obstacles stand in your way of seeing a pelvic PT?
 Are you curious about seeing one but still not sure how to start?
 Posts your questions and comments below.